Indonesia

 Background and the Role of Reductions in Meeting Environmental and Economic Objectives

-The volume of gas flared in Indonesia decreased from 3.5 bcm in 2012 to 1.7 bcm in 2021.
-The rate of decline was much greater than for oil production, which fell by more than 20 percent during the period.
-The flaring intensity correspondingly followed a generally declining trend, falling by more than oil production.
-There were 152 individual flare sites in the last flare count, conducted in 2019.
+The volume of gas flared in Indonesia decreased from 3.5 billion cubic meters in 2012 to 1.7 billion in 2022 (Figure 3).
+The rate of decline was much greater than for oil production, which fell by almost 30 percent during the period.
+The flaring intensity correspondingly followed a generally declining trend, with a slight uptick in 2022.
+There were 189 individual flare sites in the most recent flare count, conducted in 2022.

-Gas flaring volume and intensity in Indonesia, 2012–21
+Figure 3 Gas flaring volume and intensity in Indonesia, 2012–22

-Indonesia endorsed the World Bank’s Zero Routine Flaring by 2030 initiative in 2017 (World Bank, n.d.).
-It also participates in the Global Methane Initiative (n.d.).
-In 2021, Indonesia submitted an updated NDC to the UNFCCC that committed it to an unconditional reduction of 29 percent and a conditional reduction of 41 percent in GHG emissions by 2030 relative to its business-as-usual scenario.
+Indonesia endorsed the World Bank’s Zero Routine Flaring by 2030 initiative in 2017.
+It also participates in the Global Methane Initiative and the Global Methane Pledge.
+In September 2022, Indonesia submitted an updated Nationally Determined Contribution (NDC) to the United Nations Framework Convention on Climate Change that committed it to an unconditional reduction of 32 percent (up from 29 percent before the update) and a conditional reduction of 43 percent (up from 41 percent) in greenhouse gas (GHG) emissions by 2030 relative to its business-as-usual scenario.
 The NDC does not mention flaring or venting.
+Methane capture is mentioned as an action only for the waste sector.

 In 2010, the government launched the Indonesia Climate Change Sectoral Roadmap, an initiative to incorporate the climate change agenda in the country’s development plan.
 In 2012, the Ministry of Energy and Mineral Resources (Kementerian Energi Dan Sumber Daya Mineral [ESDM]) issued specific flaring regulations to optimize resource utilization and reduce flaring and GHG emissions.
-Building upon these efforts, the government in 2017 issued the National Energy Strategy, which included a transition to a cleaner, more climate-smart energy sector.
+Building upon these efforts, in 2017 the government issued the National Energy Strategy, which outlines a transition to a cleaner, more climate-smart energy sector.

 Targets and Limits

 No evidence regarding sector-wide targets and limits could be found in the sources consulted.
-However, Indonesia does set operational limits on flaring (see the Authorized Flaring or Venting section of this case study).
-Its NDC and the Indonesia Climate Change Sectoral Roadmap set targets to reduce economy-wide GHG emissions.
+However, Indonesia does set operational limits on flaring (see section 10 of this case study).
+Its NDC and the Indonesia Climate Change Sectoral Roadmap set targets to reduce economywide GHG emissions.

 Legal, Regulatory Framework, and Contractual rights